 arrived at the AFR, he trundled in one late cold afternoon.
 We are

 hoping that he will feel at home with his other friends here!!!
-Toby is

-are very pleased to have him here!
+pictures so we are very pleased to have him here!

 just in time to be the star attraction at my daughters 8th

 Arrives With a Goods Train!